How to Get a Good Price for a Move

 Moves Within Minnesota

 For intrastate moves of 50 miles or less, companies typically charge based on hourly rates for the number of workers and number of hours it takes to pack, load, move, and unload household goods.
 The only way to get a good price is to shop around.
 Ask several movers to provide written estimates showing the hourly rates they have filed with the state for the number of crew members it plans to use for your move.
 You cannot be charged more than this rate multiplied by the actual number of hours required.
 For longer intrastate moves, charges are based on mileage and weight according to rate tariffs a company has filed with the state.
-If you get help packing, prices will also include charges for labor to pack and for any company-supplied containers.
+If you get help packing, prices will also include charges for labor and packing materials.

 Unfortunately, Minnesota law doesn’t allow movers to offer binding estimates (and doesn’t even require movers to provide estimates).
 If the job takes more time than estimated, a company can charge substantially more than the estimate.
 This means customers are exposed to the possibility of being lowballed—and hire a company that has a low estimate when a company with a higher estimate might do the job for less.
 On the other hand, the law does prohibit movers from charging for more hours than a move actually requires.